Vintage black carved link bracelet featuring chunky circular links and a decorative floral clasp with hand-carved detailing

 🕯️ HISTORY & ORIGIN:

-This piece is believed to be associated with members of the Independent Order of Odd Fellows, a fraternal organization known for its symbolism surrounding brotherhood, death, and remembrance.
+This piece is believed to be associated with the Independent Order of Odd Fellows, a fraternal organization centered on brotherhood, loyalty, and remembrance.

 Historical details are based on available research and tradition; exact provenance is not documented.